 Final thoughts on tilt-shift photography with your phone

 Tilt-shift photography is a pretty unique way of looking at the world.
-Although there are no tilt-shift lenses for smartphones, you can mimic this miniature effect with editing apps like Instagram, Snapseed, and Fotor.
-Look for blur options, adjust blur strength and size, increase the saturation a bit, and save your artwork.
+Although smartphones have no tilt-shift lenses, you can mimic this miniature effect with editing apps like Instagram, Snapseed, and Fotor.
+Look for blur options, adjust blur strength and size, increase saturation, and save your artwork.
 Make sure you use a Gorillapod or tripod and remote shutter to create tack-sharp images.